News & Trending Money News

 Fact checked

-Thinking of your finances might often feel stressful, especially if you're worried about if you're doing OK financially.
+Thinking of your finances might often feel stressful, especially if you're worried about whether you're doing alright financially.

-A quick check of your portfolio may show you that where you stand financially is better than you think.
-You may have more money saved than you realize, or the future may be better than you’re expecting.
+However, a quick check of your portfolio may show you that where you stand financially is better than you expected.

 Become an AARP member now